November 10, 2017

 I see your blood.
 I see it on the rocks.
 I see the cord from your rescue, yellow, where the helicopter lifted you.
 There is your rope too, the end that you’d tied into that morning, lifeline, cut short and discarded.
 I see your karabiners two, one black, one silver.
 I stare at your blood, my misshapen mind dwelling on that and not this, the marvel of life, the brutal symbolism of it, that not long ago that was pumping through your heart, that mark - your mark - a mark of a climb never to be finished, forever unsent.

 I look ahead.
 I move up.
-The top is closer.
+The top is close.
 I can feel the furnace heat of it, but know the closer it gets, the smaller the holds, the bigger the fall

 “It’s only 5.8.”